Thyreophora: Phylogeny

 Thyreophora was first named by Nopcsa in 1915.
 Thyreophora was defined as a clade by Paul Sereno in 1998, as "all genasaurs more closely related to Ankylosaurus than to Triceratops".
 Thyreophoroidea was first named by Nopcsa in 1928 and defined by Sereno in 1986, as "Scelidosaurus, Ankylosaurus, their most recent common ancestor and all of its descendants".
 Eurypoda was first named by Sereno in 1986 and defined by him in 1998, as "Stegosaurus, Ankylosaurus, their most recent common ancestor and all of their descendants".

+In 2021, an international group of researchers led by Daniel Madzia registered almost all of the most commonly used ornithischian clades under the International Code of Phylogenetic Nomenclature, with the intent of standardizing their definitions.
+According to Madzia et al., Thyreophora is defined as the largest clade containing Ankylosaurus magniventris and Stegosaurus stenops but not Iguanodon bernissartensis and Triceratops horridus.
+They also defined the less inclusive Eurypoda as "the smallest clade containing Ankylosaurus magniventris and Stegosaurus stenops" to include the ankylosaurs and stegosaurs to the exclusion of basal thyreophorans.
+A later study conducted by André Fonseca and colleagues in 2024 gave a formal definition for Thyreophoroidea in the PhyloCode as "the smallest clade containing Ankylosaurus magniventris, Scelidosaurus harrisonii, and Stegosaurus stenops".

-The following cladogram shows the phylogenetic analysis of Riguetti et al (2022); it incorporates the ankylosaurian taxonomy of Soto-Acuña et al. (2021).
+The following cladogram shows the results of the phylogenetic analysis Soto-Acuña et al. (2021).
+In their description of Jakapil the following year, Riguetti et al modified the same matrix and found it to occupy a position as the sister taxon to the Eurypoda.
+A similar result was found by Fonseca et al. in 2024.

 In 2020, as part of his monograph on Scelidosaurus, David Norman revised the relationships of early thyreophorans, finding that Stegosauria was the most basal branch, with Scutellosaurus, Emausaurus and Scelidosaurus being progressive stem groups to Ankylosauria, rather than to Stegosauria+Ankylosauria.
 A cladogram is given below: